-I used to joke, and I suppose I still do (once during therapy, and Dr. Wannabe Freud didn’t like it), that I was in the past, tense, and though I didn’t feel like I was in the present, tense, the way things were going I probably would be in the future, tense.
+I used to joke, and I suppose I still do (once during therapy, and my Dr. Wannabe Freud didn’t like it), that I was in the past, tense, and though I didn’t feel like I was in the present, tense, the way things were going I probably would be in the future, tense.

 Another ho-hum day in the radiation glow room on the terrible table (eleven more to go) and I don’t mean to sound blasé about it.
 It’s probably the least blasé thing I’ve ever been through.
 But, an odd thing is happening: